mrxk/dev-env/README.md

-  exec        Exec a command in a spawned dev-env container in the current directory help        Help about any command init        Initialize a dev-env in the current directory rebuild     Rebuild a dev-env image in the current directory rm          Remove a dev-env container in the current directory rmi         Remove a dev-env container and its associated image in the current directory
+  exec        Exec a command in a spawned dev-env container in the current directory help        Help about any command init        Initialize a dev-env in the current directory list        List containers and images in the current directory rebuild     Rebuild a dev-env image in the current directory rm          Remove a dev-env container in the current directory rmi         Remove a dev-env container and its associated image in the current directory